Social protection for disaster preparedness

 Argentina, for example, did both.
 To alleviate the effects of the pandemic, it increased unemployment benefits by 50 % (vertical) and introduced a cash transfer programme with two lump-sum payments of $ 142 to reach people in the informal sector as well (horizontal).

 A core challenge, according to the report, is that the people who need benefits often do not get them.
-Reasons include the lack of identity documents, social stigmatisation or communication barriers.
+Reasons include the lack of ID documents, social stigmatisation or communication barriers.
 The need to improve the quality of social protection, and not just expand benefits, is great.
 Services must be tailored to target groups and barriers must be removed.

 Another problem the World Risk Report spells out is that governments may misuse personal data collected in the registration process.
 The authors advise citizens to examine social programmes carefully and consider informal, community-based protection systems as an alternative.